 She has first-hand experience of imposter syndrome: “Originally from the North East of England, I attended a comprehensive school where the odds of making it to a Russell Group university were low.”
-She outlines how “a bad experience at an elite Russell Group institution on one of their outreach summer school programmes left me feeling completely unworthy of a place in higher education.
-Despite working extremely hard to achieve the grades needed to be accepted, I felt it was by luck that I had managed to secure a place at such a prestigious institution such as the University of Exeter.”
+She outlined how “a bad experience at an elite Russell Group institution on one of their outreach summer school programmes left me feeling completely unworthy of a place in higher education.
+Despite working extremely hard to achieve the grades needed to be accepted, I felt it was by luck that I had managed to secure a place at such a prestigious institution as the University of Exeter.”

 The Higher Education Statistics Agency reports that the University of Exeter’s intake from state schools for the 2019/20 academic year was 64.5%—lower than many of its competitors in the South West and elsewhere in the UK.
 In contrast, Falmouth University saw a relatively high intake of 93.4%.

-On her time as a fresher, Emma says: “I did not speak up in any of my classes during the first month under the assumption my strong north-eastern accent sounded unintelligent compared to my well-articulated peers.”
+On her time as a fresher, Emma said: “I did not speak up in any of my classes during the first month under the assumption my strong north-eastern accent sounded unintelligent compared to my well-articulated peers.”
 “By the time it had taken me to find my feet, many of my peers had already secured internships or work experience for the summer.
-I constantly felt like I was ten steps behind everyone else”, she describes.
+I constantly felt like I was ten steps behind everyone else”, she described.

 The 93% Club Penryn

-“These students are already a step behind the rest trying to keep up with settling in and finding their feet before even thinking about making connections, bagging an internship, or expanding their CV”, she describes.
+“These students are already a step behind the rest trying to keep up with settling in and finding their feet before even thinking about making connections, bagging an internship, or expanding their CV”, she described.